 Oldest Living Human: Kane Tanaka

-But Ms. Tanaka still hasn’t beat Jeanne Calment’s record.
+But Ms. Tanaka still hasn’t beaten Jeanne Calment’s record.
 The French woman lived for 122 years and 164 days before passing away in 1997.

 Oldest Living Bird: Wisdom the Laysan Albatross